yakaz/elasticsearch-action-updatebyquery/README.md

 After the bulk limit has been reached, the bulk requests created thus far will be executed.
 After the bulk requests have been executed the next batch of requests will be prepared and executed.
 This behavior continues until all documents that matched the query have been processed.
-The bulk size can be configured with the `action.updatebyquery.bulk_size` option in the elasticsearch configuration.
-For example: `action.updatebyquery.bulk_size=2500`

 Example usage
 -------------